bryanklewis/logstash-output-azure_event_hubs/README.md

 - Java 11 JDK
 - Logstash version 7+.
 - Azure Event Hubs namespace, hub, and credential to test against.
-- [Gradle](https://gradle.org/install/) is used to download the .jar dependencies and generate the classpath file by running:
+- [Gradle](https://gradle.org/install/) is used to download the .jar dependencies and generate the classpath file.

 1. Install Dependencies

 ```shell
 rake vendor
 bundle install